LionelDraghi/bbt/docs/bbt_help.md

 If no file name provided, read *.md (recursively if "-r")

 Command :
-   run                    : the default command
+   lf  | list_files      : list Scenario files found
-   -lf  | --list_files      : list Scenario files found
+   lk  | list_keywords   : list Step keywords
-   -lk  | --list_keywords   : list Step keywords
+   lg  | list_grammar    : list rules for Step analysis
-   -lg  | --list_grammar    : list rules for Step analysis
+   ex  | explain         : explain what bbt understand from Scenarios files
-   -e   | --explain         : explain what bbt understand from Scenarios files
+                              (do not run the scenarios)
-                              (do not run the scenarios) -ct  | --create-template : create a commented example of rules file -h   | --help            : this message
+   ct  | create-template : create a commented example of rules file he  | help            : this message

 Options :
           --yes            : do not prompt if deletion is needed in